I’d like to take a moment to welcome you to Terminations Remembered.

 And so, Terminations Remembered, was born.

 On this site, you will find our full story.
 I wrote live stories as we were finding out April’s diagnosis.
+It became therapeutic for me and I would just come home and write, write, write.
 I continue to write updates on how our family is healing, and living without our daughter on this earth.

-On this site, you will find stories from other parents.
+On this site, you will find stories about termination for medical reasons from other parents as well.
 My hope is that we can collect as many stories as possible to share with one another.
 When you are ready, I encourage you to submit your story (it can even be anonymous if you so choose).

 On this site, you will find resources.
 Resources as you walk this path, along with resources in your grief.

-On this site, you will find a place to honor your angel.
+On this site, you will find a place to honor your angel, on the angels loved and lost page.

 Finding Your Way at Terminations Remembered: